awwx/ar/readme.md

 The Arc Implementation Language (Ail)
 -------------------------------------

-Ail is an language intermediate between Racket and Arc, though closer to Racket than to Arc.
+Ail is a language intermediate between Racket and Arc, though closer to Racket than to Arc.
 The Arc runtime is written in Ail, and the Arc compiler compiles Arc to Ail.